superluminar-io/sac-workshop-web/content/lab2/_index.md

 We prepared a small React App (via [react-create-app](https://github.com/facebook/create-react-app)) that you can find here on [github.com](https://github.com/superluminar-io/sac-workshop-fe).

-For convenience we recommend that you a the following targets to your `Makefile`
+For convenience reasons we recommend that you add the following targets to your `Makefile`

 1. Create a S3 bucket for hosting the web app